 Background: The impact of abusive alcohol consumption on human health is remarkable.
-According to the
+According

-where individuals exhibit compulsive alcohol drinking and present negative emotional states
+chronic disease where individuals exhibit compulsive alcohol drinking and present negative emotional states

 when they do not drink.
 In the most severe manifestations of AUD, the individuals lose control over intake despite

 a decided will to stop drinking.
 Given the multiple faces and the specific forms of this disease, the term

 to treat AUD and they do not apply to all individuals or AUD forms, the search for compounds that may help to

 eliminate the burden of the disease and complement other therapeutical approaches is necessary.

 of AUD.
-Excessive drinking leads to chronic and compulsive consumption that eventually damages the organism.
-The
+Excessive drinking leads to chronic and compulsive consumption that eventually damages

-behind the intricated dysregulation induced by ethanol will aid researchers in
+and epigenetic mechanisms behind the intricated dysregulation induced by ethanol will aid researchers in

-Conclusion: Recent findings in the field of epigenetics are essential and offer new windows for observation and research.
+Conclusion: Recent findings in the field of epigenetics are essential and offer new windows for observation and

-order to prove their action and specificity in the laboratory and to test their effectivity
+is necessary in order to prove their action and specificity in the laboratory and to test their effectivity

 and safety in clinical trials with selected patients bearing defined alterations caused by ethanol.